Is there a way to prevent hernias? Absolutely, yes!

 Remember that anesthesia and pain pills can cause constipation.
 So, it is very important to prophylaxis against constipation before any operation and continue it after surgery.
 This will reduce your risk of hernia from your incision.

-· If you are coughing due to a cold or allergy, treat that cough aggressively – it can lead to a nasty hernia flare-up.
-If you absolutely have to cough, engage your abdominal muscles and tuck in the pelvis before you cough—this will reduce abdominal pressure, and may decrease the chance of hernia formation.
-If your coughing is related to smoking, take all steps necessary to quit!
+If you are coughing due to a cold or allergy, treat that cough aggressively.
+Same with asthma or bronchitis.
+Coughing causes even more abdominal pressure than straining due to constipation.
+If you are coughing due to smoking, take all steps necessary to quit!
 Nicotine-free e-cigs are a great alternative.